pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 </Highlight>

 <Highlight type="caution">
-  <b class="term">This option can only occur on a mobile phone</b>, via an app.
+  <b className="term">This option can only occur on a mobile phone</b>, via an app.
 If your onboarding process started on Internet, you can use the QR Code our callback #35 gives you to move from the web to your mobile app.
 </Highlight>

 ### Option 2: SEPA Instant Credit Transfer IN (SCT Inst)